Lee-zixu/Lee-zixu.github.io/_pages/about.md

 <p class="students-intro i18n-en">
   <span class="student-tag first-author"></span>
-  <em>indicates the student is the first author</em>
+  <em>indicates the student is the first author. </em>
-  · <em>Note students marked with † joined my group in a different capacity and subsequently continued their studies here to pursue a degree.
-The listed achievements encompass all work produced since they first joined my group.
+  <em>† indicates the student joined my group in a different capacity and subsequently continued their studies here to pursue a degree.
+The listed achievements encompass all work completed since they first joined my group.
 Details regarding their previous roles within the group can be found in the Alumni section.</em>
 </p>

   <p class="students-intro recruitment-note i18n-zh">